-10.4 Implementing Garbage Collection
+11.4 Implementing Garbage Collection

-The definition of \mathcal{LS} with [ceksgc] in the previous section is descriptive instead of prescriptive.
-In other words, it describes what the result of a collection should be, but does not explain how to find the garbage slots.
+The CEKS machine is nearly a practical implementation of a language with state, but our garbage collection rule is still just a specification instead of an implementation.
+In other words, it describes a constraint on garbage collection, but not how to find the garbage slots.

-The standard algorithm for finding the maximal set of garbage slots involves "coloring" the slots "black", "gray", and "white".
+The standard algorithm for finding the minimal set of live slots involves "coloring" the slots "black", "gray", and "white".
 Black corresponds to a live slot whose value references only black and gray slots.
 Gray cooresponds to a live slot whose value may reference a white slot.
 White is a potentially garbage slot; at the end of the following process, all white slots are garbage:

-- Color all slots white. - Color all slots referenced by the current environment gray. - For every environment $\overline{\mathcal{E}}$ referenced by the current continuation, color all slots referenced by $\overline{\mathcal{E}}$ gray. - Repeat until there are no gray slots in the store: - Choose a gray slot, σ . - The value for σ in the current store is some $\langle c, \overline{\mathcal{E}} \rangle$; color all slots referenced by $\overline{\mathcal{E}}$ gray. - Color σ black. - ▷ Exercise 10.3.
-Implement the CEKS machine.
-Every other step taken by your CEKS machine should be a [ceksgc] step that collects as many slots as possible.
+- Color all slots white. - Color all slots referenced by the current environment gray. - For every environment $\overline{\mathcal{E}}$ referenced by the current continuation, color all slots referenced by $\overline{\mathcal{E}}$ gray. - Repeat until there are no gray slots in the store: - Choose a gray slot, σ . - The value for σ in the current store is some $\langle c, \overline{\mathcal{E}} \rangle$; color all slots referenced by $\overline{\mathcal{E}}$ gray. - Color σ black.